Chit Fund Company in India - Registration, Types, Process

 Chit fund schemes may be organized by financial institutions, or informally among friends, relatives, or neighbours.
 In some variations of chit funds, the savings are for a specific purpose.

-The annualised interest rate works out to 22%.
+The annualised interest rate is 22%.
 Despite these shortcomings, investors flock to chit funds in large numbers.
 This is because the option offers tremendous flexibility to the member.
-He can treat it as a recurring deposit till he needs the money, just like an overdraft facility with a bank.
+He can treat it as a recurring deposit until he needs the money, just like an overdraft facility with a bank.
 Chit funds are often microfinance organizations.

-Entity managing chit funds registered under the companies act 2013 is known as chit company
+An entity managing chit funds registered under the Companies Act 2013 is known as a chit company.

 Types of chit funds